The Sundays: 1989–1990: Reading, Writing and Arithmetic

 The Sundays released their first single "Can't Be Sure" in January 1989.
 It topped the British indie charts and received acclaim as one of the best singles of 1989.
 The group performed three songs in a session with popular disc jockey John Peel.
 These songs would later turn up on their debut album, Reading, Writing and Arithmetic.
 The group worked on their debut for over a year.
 "A lot of bands who get signed, who have been playing the circuit for years, have 30 songs for the first album," said Gavurin.
 "But we didn't have enough for our first album, let alone our second.
 We can't write to deadline.
 You can't force a whole load of songs out quickly."
 Asked whether the band felt pressured when working on the album, Wheeler responded, "No, because to start off with, we're far more critical of ourselves than anyone else, and that's more a concern to us than what the press think."
 Gavurin also commented: "The main pressure we felt was with the single, and even then, we thought, well, they're either going to like it or they're not, and there's not much we can do to influence that."

 Reading, Writing and Arithmetic was released in January 1990 and became a commercial success, reaching number 4 on the UK charts and peaking at number 39 on the Billboard 200 in the United States.
 It went on to sell over half a million copies worldwide.
-Critical reception was very positive; Rolling Stone writer Ira Robbins referred to it as "an alluring slice of lighter-than-air guitar pop, a collection of uncommonly good songs graced by Harriet Wheeler's wondrous singing."
-The single "Here's Where the Story Ends" was particularly successful in the USA due to radio play and MTV rotation.
+Its distinct Englishness in lyrics, augmented by Harriet Wheeler's accent, alongside their lighter-than-air guitar pop, influenced the nascent Britpop scene, notably impacting bands like Sleeper.
+The hit single "Here's Where the Story Ends" also gained considerable success in the USA, propelled by extensive radio play and MTV rotation.
 The Sundays devoted nearly a year to an "exhausting" promotional tour, which encompassed America, Europe, and Japan.
 The tour was considered successful, although it was not without some mishaps; a London show had to be rescheduled due to Wheeler losing her voice and the group experienced some amusement when a Dallas, Texas, show was advertised with the slogan "See The Sundays on Sunday with ice-cream sundaes".